 Socrates, one of the greatest Greek philosophers and thinkers of all time, famously stated, “Know thyself.”.
 The key to gaining knowledge, about anything, is a commitment to learning.
 To know ourselves, we must gain insight with regard to our individual uniqueness – personality and temperament as well as values and beliefs.
 Effectively developing emotional intelligence requires, gaining a realistic sense of ourselves, both the good and the not so good.
 Psychologically safe environments encourage the kind of self-development and open feedback that leads to productive self-awareness.

 Here are three BlueEQ™ development techniques to help build emotional intelligence through self-awareness:

-To become self-aware, you must avoid concocting excuses for behavior when confronted.
-While the desire to maintain high esteem in the eyes of others is honorable, throwing someone else under the bus never accomplishes this.
-In fact, it does the opposite because rarely are our excuses as brilliant once they leave our mouth as they sounded in our mind.
-Instead, form the habit of simply apologizing and learning from what you did wrong instead of quickly getting defensive and scrambling for anyway to shift the blame.
+To mature in self-awareness, we must avoid making excuses for behavior – or throwing someone else under the bus – when confronted.
+While the desire to maintain high esteem is honorable, defensiveness undermines any attempt to accomplish this.
+In fact, it does the opposite.
+Rarely are our excuses as brilliant once they leave our mouths as they sound in our minds before we speak them.
+Instead, we can make a conscious habit of taking responsibility (acknowledging and readily apologizing), then learning from what we did wrong instead of getting defensive and/or scrambling for ways to shift the blame.

-Pay attention to the way people respond to you and ask them how they perceive you.
+Pay attention to the way people respond and invite honest feedback.

 More on Self-Awareness

-These are just three of the countless tips for developing a higher self-awareness and emotional intelligence to create psychological safety in all circles of influence.
-This does not even scratch the surface of the vast knowledge that can be found by participating in our BlueEQ™ personal assessment and workshop.
+These are just three of the many tips for developing greater self-awareness, increasing emotional intelligence, and promoting psychological safety in all circles of influence.
+Learn more by participating in our BlueEQ™ personal assessment and workshop.
 Visit our emotional intelligence page for more information about this exciting new initiative.